NiharLimaye/Olympic-data-visualization/README.md

 # Olympic data visualization using visualization tools.

-Tools Used are : Tableau, PowerBI, Ms Excel and Qlikview
+Used tools : Tableau, PowerBI, Ms Excel and Qlikview